mroavi/vim-julia-cell/README.md

 First, make sure you have Tkinter installed (otherwise you will get an error message) and a supported [clipboard program](#supported-clipboard-programs).
 Also make sure your `DISPLAY` variable is correct, see next question.
-If you cannot install the requirements but still want to use the cell execution feature, you can try the verbose versions `JuliaCellExecuteCellVerbose` and `JuliaCellExecuteCellVerboseJump`.

 > `JuliaCellExecuteCell` and `JuliaCellExecuteCellJump` do not execute the
 > correct code cell, or I get an error about